 Marla Shaw graduated from Hillcrest High School and attended the University of Alabama School of Business.
 She is married to David and they have two children, Kristin (20) and Will (16).
 They currently attend Church of the Highlands.
 She enjoys spending time with her family and friends.
 Roll Tide! and Go Patriots!

 Justa graduated from ACA in 1998, and graduated from The University of Alabama in 2004 with a degree in Criminal Justice and Forensics Science.
-She has been employed at ACA since 2009 and has served in many roles.
-She has been the Daycare Director since 2009 and currently works in the front office.
+She has been employed at ACA since 2009 and has served in many roles and currently works in the front office.
+She has 3 children: Gentry, Jackson, and Jodi Caroline.